-- (b) List all files, including hidden files and directories, in your home directory, non-recursively.
-Hidden files or directories are those that begin with a dot, and are not usually shown in ls output. - (c) List the contents of /lib using ls -l /lib.
-What is meant by the "foo -> bar" notation? - (d) List the files in your home directory, with file sizes shown with human-friendly units (ie. bytes, kilobytes, megabytes, gigabytes). - (e) List the info about a directory, and only that directory, without ls recursing into that directory.
-In other words, the permissions etc. of the directory itself, not the contents of the directory. - The "size" of a directory in the ls listing does not tell you how much disk space the contents of the directory consume.
+- 2. List all files, including hidden files and directories, in your home directory, non-recursively.
+Hidden files or directories are those that begin with a dot, and are not usually shown in ls output. - 3.
+List the contents of /lib using ls -l /lib.
+What is meant by the foo -> bar notation? - 4.
+List the files in your home directory, with file sizes shown with human-friendly units (ie. bytes, kilobytes, megabytes, gigabytes). - 5.
+List the info about a directory, and only that directory, without ls recursing into that directory.
+In other words, the permissions etc. of the directory itself, not the contents of the directory.

+The "size" of a directory in the ls listing does not tell you how much disk space the contents of the directory consume.
 Use du -s directory to measure that.

-7.2 Filesystem Permissions
+5.2.
+Filesystem Permissions

 Classical Unix filesystem permissions are one of the things that are often criticised as being too coarse and inflexible, and rightly so.
-Compared to the access-control model of other systems, such as Novell NetwareIM and Microsoft WindowsIM, they are very coarse, and often you need something more fine-grained.
+Compared to the access-control model of other systems, such as Novell NetwareTM and Microsoft WindowsTM, they are very coarse, and often you need something more fine-grained.